acromondx/acromondx-blog/content/posts/hello-world.md

 Here am I with my first blog post.
 Well, I guess I defeated Mr. Procrastination 😄.

-As of writing this blog post, I have not idea of the kind of content I will publish here.
+Currently, I have not idea of the kind of content I will publish here.
 Maybe I write personal stuff or coding(flutter & python) or both.